 Short field trips can be found in science courses at other liberal arts colleges, but here at CC, the Block Plan’s immersion allows students to become field researchers.
 For example, in Professor Brian Linkhart’s Animal Ecology course on the Yampa River, students spend time engaged in original research, trapping and sampling fish populations and examining how they have changed over time.
 The field study in Linkhart’s classes yields impressive results.
 “Quite a number of students decide after a field study course that ‘this is what I want to do for the rest of my life,’ ” says Linkhart, associate professor of biology.

 The Block Plan makes this type of learning possible.
-When students and faculty are committed to only one course at a time, field trips can be a significant part of the educational experience.
+When students and faculty are committed to only one class at a time, field trips can be a significant part of the educational experience.
 As Fedesco says, here at CC, field study is the norm.
 “It’s a big reason why students come to CC, so we can show that it’s really valuable in terms of their learning experience.
 We have the data to show that now.”

 Another thing we do especially well, thanks to our commitment to a residential liberal arts education and the Block Plan, is nurture close intellectual relationships between students and faculty.
 These relationships are a natural springboard for students and faculty to work on research projects during the summer.
 More and more of our students — some as early as their sophomore year — are undertaking collaborative research with faculty.
 Summer is a great time for this sustained work and we are doing more to encourage students to seize this opportunity to move ahead on their journey of professional and personal growth.